 A fraudulent creation is made with the intent to have it deceive a party.
 These creations fall into two categories: forgeries and hoaxes.

 The discussions about what constitutes a forgery are numerous, and they have lead to multiple conflicting definitions, as noted by William Casement in his article, “Is It A Forgery?
 Ask a Semanticist“, published in 2020.
-My opinion is that a forgery is produced when a creation is made with the intent to have it deceive a particular party indefinitely.
+My opinion is that a forgery is produced when a creation is made with the intent to have it deceive a specific party indefinitely.
 Paintings, statues, books, coins, and more can all be forgeries.
 The intent of the party making the creation is what determines if a creation is a forgery or not.
-This definition aligns with Edmund Chambers’ definition from 1891,[3, p.5] and with many others along the way to our present day.,
+This definition aligns with Edmund Chambers’ definition from 1891,[3, p.5] and with many others along the way to our present day., ,

-Arthur Freeman, who, with his wife, built the largest library yet dedicated to literary forgery, posited that there are two main categories; “fortuitous” and “tendentious”.[4, p.17] Otherwise known as accidental and deliberate.
+Arthur Freeman, who, with his wife, built the largest library yet dedicated to literary forgery, posited that there are two main categories; fortuitous (or accidental) and tendentious (“if not deliberate”).
 I do not think these are valid categories.
 The only type of forgery is the deliberate forgery because a person cannot accidentally intend to create something which is meant to deceive indefinitely.
 He also puts more weight on defining a creation by how it is received as opposed to what it was intended to do by its creator, which may be why he avoids stating a forgery is created by a deliberate attempt to deceive.[4, p.17]

 “[A forgery is] any object which is produced—or, once produced, used or displayed—with the intention of making someone believe that it is indiscernibly identical to another unique object.”

 Umberto’s definition, like mine own, places intent in the definition of a forgery.
 I think it is useful to categorize a creation by the intent its creating party had for it.
 This is why I cannot accept Umberto’s definition, for his allows the intent of others to mask and distort that of the original party.